 Spread out across the Tot Lot will be new freestanding play modules — a spinning Merry-Go-All; the Discover Cave in which to hide, crawl through or climb over; in-ground and elevated wheelchair accessible sandbox and a wheelchair-friendly picnic table.

-This is not about throwing out the old to make room for the new.
-In addition, many of the “old favorites” in the Tot Lot are being retained and refurbished.
 The Tot Lot is for all young children in the five Grosse Pointes and Harper Woods.

 Rotarians hope this becomes a community-wide effort all residents endorse and generously support; one that brings residents together in service to our children and grandchildren; one that creates a point-of-community pride and accomplishment.

 We are asking for and welcome your donations now.
 Together we will make this mutually beneficial dream come true for the spring season of 2020.

 Please contact us at [email redacted] if you wish to be added to the volunteer list for the equipment assembly and notified of the park re-dedication and ribbon cutting.